-Religio et Lex: Contemplations on Religion & Law – a new on-line liberal arts journal under the auspices of the Center for the Study of Religious Freedom at Virginia Wesleyan University – seeks submissions of quality papers on any aspect of the intersection of religion(s) and law, including the experience of religious adherents under secular legal systems and examinations of religious legal systems (Canon, Halakhah, Sharia, etc.).
+Religio et Lex: Contemplations on Religion & Law – a new on-line liberal arts journal under the auspices of the Robert Nusbaum Center (formerly the Center for the Study of Religious Freedom) at Virginia Wesleyan University – seeks submissions of quality papers on any aspect of the intersection of religion(s) and law, including the experience of religious adherents under secular legal systems and examinations of religious legal systems (Canon, Halakhah, Sharia, etc.).

 Papers accepted for publication will be placed in one of three sections: